Published summary

 • March often feels transitional: people want momentum, but energy, schedules, and patience do not always catch up at the same pace.

-• Inner states, regulation, and naming what felt strongest prompts often absorb whatever the wider public mood is already amplifying.
+• Inner states, regulation, and naming what felt strongest Questions often absorb whatever the wider public mood is already amplifying.

 • Coverage around time changes, tax prep, market nerves, school deadlines, and severe weather formed the backdrop for many replies.